-Chemical and physical in-use stability has been demonstrated for a period of up to 35 days at 2°C to 8°C after dilution and a period of up to 48 hours at temperatures not exceeding 30°C in sodium chloride 9 mg/ml (0.9%) solution for injection.
+Chemical and physical in-use stability has been demonstrated for 30 days at 2°C to 8°C plus an additional 48 hours at temperature not exceeding 30°C in sodium chloride 9 mg/mL (0.9%) solution for injection.
 From a microbiological point of view, the product should be used immediately.
 If not used immediately, in-use storage times and conditions are the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.